Lombiq/GitHub-Actions/Docs/Workflows.md

 ## Spelling workflow

 Checks for spelling mistakes in a repository using the [Check Spelling](https://github.com/marketplace/actions/check-spelling) GitHub Action, proxied by the [`spelling` action](../.github/actions/spelling/action.yml) in this repository, which has [its own documentation](SpellCheckingConfiguration.md) describing the configuration options and contribution guidelines.
-This documentation is also displayed automatically in every spell checking report of a pull request.
+This documentation is also linked automatically at the end of every spell checking report of a pull request.

 Example _check-spelling.yml_: